How does DataDoe handle time zones?

 |---|---|---|

-date | DATE | Date of purchase in the marketplace's local timezone.
-See the table below for a mapping from marketplace to timezone. |
+date | DATE | Purchase date in the marketplace's local time zone.
+See the table below for the time zone used by each marketplace. |

 order_date | DATE | This is a copy of the date column made for easier aggregation of orders with settlement tables.
 Prefer using the original date column. |